 I’m a contact point for library e-Game lending – I’ve been advocating for a few years now that libraries need to work with vendors to develop an e-lending solution for electronic games, and I am supporting a subscription service along these lines to expand here in Australia.

 And I’m currently beginning the work of establishing APILI, an institution that will be to play and games what the National Library of Australia is to the archived written word, ACMI is to the moving image, the AIS is to sport, and the National Gallery is to the visual arts… only with key parts of its work being (a) more fun and (b) more readily accessible through local communities’ own libraries and schools.

 Here’s my standard intro blurb if you need it:

 Trained in history, literature, classics and archaic languages, Philip Minchin has worked in publishing, arts production, NGO governance and campaigning, and library IT in Melbourne, Australia.
 There he got interested in the evolving relationships between libraries, communities, games, interactivity, systems and UI design.
 He now presents and consults to libraries and game companies on these issues, helping to develop games & interactivity strategies that blend the best of old and new media to support intelligent, literate engagement across the full range of modern culture.
-He also writes game content for Open Design and Paizo Publishing, among others, and volunteers for International Games Day @ your library (Saturday November 21 in 2015) – including running the Global Gossip Game, a not-so-little exercise in information theory and silly community-building fun.
+He also writes game content for Open Design and Paizo Publishing, among others, and volunteers for International Games Week (November 4-10 in 2018) – including running the Global Gossip Game, a not-so-little exercise in information theory and silly community-building fun.